DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Don't flush the RX streams before starting forwarding.
 Used mainly with the PCAP PMD.

+*   ``--rxoffs=X[,Y]``

+    Set the offsets of packet segments on receiving if split feature is engaged.
+Affects only the queues configured with split offloads (currently BUFFER_SPLIT is supported only).

 *   ``--rxpkts=X[,Y]``

     Set the length of segments to scatter packets on receiving if split